zoekirsh/programming-univbasics-4-array-simple-array-manipulations-part-1-sfo01-seng-ft-111620/README.md

 ### `pop_with_args`

-This method takes in an parameter of an `Array` and uses the `.pop` method with an parameter of 2 to remove the last two array items and return them.
+This method takes in a parameter of an `Array` and uses the `.pop` method.
+This time, however, pass an argument, `2`, into `.pop` to remove the last _two_ array items and return them.

 ### `using_shift`

-This method takes in an parameter of an `Array` and uses the `.shift` method to remove the first item and return it.
+This method takes in a parameter of an `Array` and uses the `.shift` method to remove the first item and return it.

 ### `shift_with_args`

-This method takes in an parameter of an `Array` and uses the `.shift` method with an parameter of 2 to remove and return the first 2 items from the array.
+This method takes in a parameter of an `Array` and uses the `.shift` method.
+This time, pass an argument, `2`, into `.shift` to remove and return the first _two_ items from the array.

-### `using_concat`

-This method takes in two parameters of two different arrays and uses the `.concat` method to add the contents of the second array to the first.

-### `using_insert`

-This method takes in two parameters, an `Array` and a new element to be added to the array. it uses the `.insert` method to add the new element to the 4th index of the array.

-### `using_uniq`

-This method takes in an parameter of an `Array` and uses the `.uniq` method to remove any duplicate items.

-### `using_flatten`

-This method takes in an parameter of an `Array` that contains other arrays and uses the `.flatten` method to return an array of strings.

-### `using_delete`

-This method takes in two parameters, an `Array` and a `String`, and uses the `.delete` method to remove any items from the array that are equal to that string.

-### `using_delete_at`

-This method takes in two parameters, an `Array` and an `Integer` and deletes the element at the index of the array that is equal to that integer.

 ## Conclusion